thecarlo/git-commit-emojify/README.md

 ## Configuration

-Place a file `gitEmojify.json` in your root directory.
+To override the default configuration, place a file called `gitEmojify.json` in your root directory.

 Refer to the [Configuration](src/interfaces/configuration.ts) interface for all options.